-Middle Eastern politics has changed dramatically throughout history due to external influences pulling the cultures in new directions and internal turmoil.
+Middle Eastern politics has changed dramatically throughout history due to external influences pulling the region in new directions and creating internal turmoil.
 As the world changed around the Middle East, the turmoil increased to explosive degrees.

 End of Ottoman Empire

-The 1920s saw the end of the Ottoman Empire as the European nations broke the once might empire into smaller areas controlled by various Western countries.
+The 1920s saw the end of the Ottoman Empire as the European nations broke the once mighty empire into smaller areas controlled by various Western countries.
 Albania, Palestine, and Egypt were just a few of the Middle Eastern regions that had to adjust to being ruled by new cultures.
 It was during this time that the need for oil began to increase as automobiles became more common and the machinery designed for the war found other uses.
-The jihad side of politics was relatively quiet during this time as the Middle East was still reeling from the first World War.
-The desire for Islamic purity was always present in the Middle Eastern cultures but was weak during this period of recovery.
+The jihad side of politics was relatively quiet during this time as the Middle East was still reeling from the First World War.
+The desire for Islamic purity was always present, but it was weak during this period of recovery.

-The need for oil increased during this decade making it slowly a more important political tool especially as the world geared up for another world war.
-The jihad political power remained relatively quiet during this time again though tremors began to be felt under the European powers.
+The need for oil increased during this decade, slowly making it a more important political tool, especially as the world geared up for another world war.
+The jihad political power remained relatively quiet during this time, though tremors began to be felt under the European powers.
 Islamic purity was still present but remained weak.
-Its presence in the Middle Eastern political arena was sporadic.
+Its presence in the political arena was sporadic.

 The Jewish Question